samjolley/zmk-config-T4CORUN/readme.md

   - Uses [GitHub - nickconway/zmk: ZMK Firmware Repository](https://github.com/nickconway/zmk) dev branch to enable peripheral side encoder and mouse support
   - Leveraged [tutuuXY](https://github.com/TutuuXY/zmk-config)'s repo to get shield definition
   - My [Issues](https://github.com/T4CORUN/zmk-config/issues)

+## Todo

+- [ ] Figure out why the scroll wheel doesn't work on the encoder.
+I think it's because there is a delay in when the scroll wheel activates.
+- [ ] Try scroll speed 50 to see if that improves things